grey-market-labs/openvpn-server/README.md

          remote xxx.xxx.xxx.xxx 1194

 3. Check that the certs generated in the previous sections have been placed in the correct location and that it corresponds to the settings shown below.
-This will depend on your OpenVPN Client setup.
+Below is the default but it may vary based  on your OpenVPN Client setup.

          ca /etc/openvpn/ca.crt
          cert /etc/openvpn/key.crt